knative/docs/docs/eventing/sources/apiserversource/getting-started/README.md

       - watch
     EOF
     ```
-    where;
-    - `<cluster-role>` is the name of the cluster role that you want to create.
+    Where `<cluster-role>` is the name of the ClusterRole that you want to create.

-1. Create a cluster role binding:
+1. Create a ClusterRoleBinding by running the command:

     ```yaml
     kubectl create -f - <<EOF